Where to get support

 She is also the Departmental Disability Officer so will be your first point of contact if you need further support in this area.

 For the foreseeable future the Student Wellbeing Advisor will be working remotely.
-She is contactable via phone and email and will continue to operate to the below hours.
+She is contactable via phone, Whatsapp (09.00 until 17.00 Monday to Friday) and email and is running appointments via Microsoft Teams.

 Her hours are as follows: